Application Deadline: December 1 for fall admission only

 - The doctoral program emphasizes development of a sound foundation in nursing science.

 - Participation in faculty research projects is an integral part of the doctoral program.

-All students interested in applying for graduate study in Nursing at the University of Texas at Austin must meet the admission requirements established by the University’s Office of Graduate Studies and the School of Nursing.
+All students interested in applying for PhD in Nursing at the University of Texas at Austin must meet the admission requirements established by the University’s Office of Graduate Studies and the School of Nursing.
 Applicants are expected to be graduates of accredited colleges or universities.
 Below are the minimum requirements for admission.

 - A GPA of at least 3.0 (on a 4.0 scale) or comparable GPA in upper-division work (junior- and senior- level courses) and in any graduate work already completed